4 Benefits Of Intermittent Fasting

 Because of increased metabolism and fewer calories, many people have successfully lost weight and fat through this method.
 They also tend to lose fat at a faster rate than those on calorie-counting diets.

 In addition to helping people lose weight and burn fat, intermittent fasting can also prevent disease and improve health.
-First of all, fasting has shown to drop glucose levels in the blood and improve insulin sensitivity significantly.
+First of all, fasting has been shown to drop glucose levels in the blood and improve insulin sensitivity significantly.
 At a time when many people are overweight and sedentary, this practice may help reduce a person’s risk of Type 2 diabetes.

 At the same time, many diseases root themselves in damage from free radicals and inflammation.
 In one study, 10 overweight adults with asthma participated in the alternate-day fasting plan.
 After eight weeks, these adults saw significant improvement in asthma symptoms, lower LDL cholesterol, reduced oxidative stress, and an increase in an important antioxidant.